pursuit-curriculum-resources/guide-deployment/netlify-vite-react/README.md

 ![Site is live message](./assets/11.site-is-live.png)

-Go to the `Deploys` tab, and click on the link to see your site live.
+Go to the `Deploys` tab, and click the link to see your site live.
 You can also share this link with your friends and family!

 ![Deploys view](./assets/12.deploys-view.png)

 While adding to your app, you should work on another branch like `dev` and only merge into `main` when your new features are working.

 Think about a professional setting.
-If you visit your favorite website and it is down, you will be very unhappy.
-Therefore it is critical that applications are built and tested on other branches and that only working changes are merged to the `main` branch.
+You will be very unhappy if you visit your favorite website and it is down.
+Therefore, applications must be built and tested on other branches, and only working changes are merged to the `main` branch.

 This workflow would look similar to this: